 Bonus Robot Masters

-Fake man resembles a police officer, currently for unknown reasons.
+Fake man resembles a police officer for unknown reasons.
 The first boss featured as DLC.
 Fake Man's stage will only be playable in time attack mode, not in the main story or challenge mode.
 His level is "time sensitive," and is described as similar in difficulty to the Wily stages.

 Although the game is only available in downloadable form, Capcom designed the Mega Man 9 press kit to resemble an NES game package with the press assets disc encased in a shell shaped like a NES game cartridge; the "cartridge" was in turn packaged in a cardboard box of a design similar to those that NES games were packaged in.
 The box and cartridge case label were both designed to bear little to no resemblance to the game itself as a self-referential nod to the misrepresentative box art created for the western release of the first Mega Man on the NES.
 Capcom plans to release this to the public, but in extremely limited quantities.
 The artwork will also be featured on a t-shirt.

-January the 19th 2009 the Complete soundtrack of Megaman 9 featuring 35 different songs will be available at the online Capcom store (available for preorder since the 11th), it will also contain a 10 page booklet with concept art of the different characters in colour and liner notes from the game's director, producer, sound production & design and the comic artists.
+January the 19th 2009 the Complete soundtrack of Megaman 9 featuring 35 different songs will be available at the online Capcom store (available for preorder since the 11th), it will also contain a 10 page booklet with concept art of the different characters in color and liner notes from the game's director, producer, sound production & design and the comic artists.
 The Megaman 9 soundtrack will cost $29.95

 - 01 OPENING 1